FahimaGold/FiberInternals/README.md

 Except NoPriority, the priorities are mentioned in a descending order.
 ImmediatePriority can be something related to a UI interaction and needs to be executed immediately for a great user experience.
 Some other tasks can wait until the main thread is idle and can be executed by then.

+## 🏃‍♂️ To Debugging ##

-This codebase is used for debugging fiber's data structure and the different functions involved in the reconciliation.
+This app codebase is used for debugging fiber's data structure and the different functions involved in the reconciliation.

 The app is very simple, created using `Vite`, I just created a component `MyButton` and used it in the App so that when clicked, it increments a counter.